-The Herbarium and Library are open to students and others only on special application to the Director.
+2 The Herbarium and Library can be consulted by students and others only by special application to the Director.

-Returning to the main drive, the road to the right, called the Bat Drive, is a picturesque road through park-like woodland to the river bank.
-Keeping to the main centre road, on the right (bed 4) are trees of the "kón," or Ceylon oak (Schleichera trijuga), Parkia Roxburghii of Assam, Saraca declinata from Sumatra, Wendlandia paniculata from Assam, &c.; on the left may be seen (bed 3) the Nux-vomica tree, or "godakaduru" (Strychnos Nux-vomica), with globular orange fruits containing the flat poisonous seeds, the curious candle tree of Central America (Parmentiera cereifera), the pendulous fruits of which are precisely like an old-fashioned tallow candle, its near ally Colea floribunda from Madagascar, and a large tree, Albizzia procera, from India.
+(Strychnos Nux-vomica), with globular orange fruits containing the flat poisonous seeds, the curious candletree of Central America (Parmentiera cereifera), the pendulous fruits of which are precisely like an oldfashioned tallow candle, its near ally Colea floribunda from Madagascar, and a large tree, Albizzia procera, from India.